jubairskv/Namast-React/README.md

 with help of uncontrolled componet we can pass data from child component to parent componet passing data as props state its not own state its tricky state

-what is lifting state up? --important topic in accoridan ui component
+what is lifting state up? --important topic in accoridan ui component what is props drilling? to avoid props drilling we use react context what is react context